jacobkap/crimebythenumbers/docs/pdf-scraping.md

 ## Scraping information from the page

 We also want the date and address of every shooting.
 While that data is available in the PDFs, it isn't in a consistent format which would make it difficult to get.
 The webpage we downloaded the PDFs from does contain the address of each shooting in a convenient table so we will scrape the data from there.
-While the PDFs have the date for every shooting, starting in 2017 the date isn't in any easy to scrape format so we will scrape the date column that is present for all years starting in 2013.
+While the PDFs have the date for every shooting, starting in 2017 the date isn't in an easy to scrape format so we will scrape the date column that is present for all years starting in 2013.
 Since we will want to merge the location with the data from the PDF, we will also scrape the Police Shooting Number column so we have something consistent in both the PDF and the scraped data to merge by.

 As before, we will start by using `read_html()` to read the page into R. We will call this object "page" as we are going to use it for scraping the location, date and the shooting number so we don't want to overwrite the object.